dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

     - if this isn't effective, then why do it? if there isn't potential liability, then why hide it?

-### *POWER TO THE PEOPLE*
+# *POWER TO THE PEOPLE*

-- power comes from people, but there is a dualistic flow here as well. those people towards the top condition the beliefs of pople. however, we do not need to reaffirm "power to the people" to ourselves. power comes from the people. it emerges from the bottom up and (this is directly in line with the social contract theory.) that contract is being violated systematically and, given technology's capacity to dominate, once this technoregime is established, it may never be overturned. we may be forever sealed within a false paradigm.
+- power comes from people, but there is a dualistic flow here as well. those people towards the top condition the beliefs of pople. however, we do not need to reaffirm "power to the people" to ourselves. power comes from the people and let us never forget that again! it emerges from the bottom up and (this is directly in line with the social contract theory.)  that contract is being violated systematically and, given technology's capacity to dominate, once this technoregime is established, it may never be overturned. we may be forever sealed within a false paradigm. once this occurs, the value of the individual will have been abolished. nothing a man can do will be worth enabling an individual.
   - before that happens, we are going to stand up. right now. from the chair we are sitting in. we are going to scream in unison for our rights. for the right to live in a society that rewards virtue and